-If you are kicking off this year with a desire to be healthy and to better nourish your body, then you might be focused on what you can cut from your diet rather than what you can put into it.
+If you are planning to start this year with a desire to be healthy and to more effectively nourish your body, then you might be focused on what you can cut from your diet rather than what you can put into it.
 The fact is that choosing healthier foods is just as important as eliminating the foods that do not provide any health benefits.
 Start your year off right and focus first on what you can do for yourself to increase your energy level and ward off illness.

 We have compiled a list of foods that you should begin incorporating into your diet so you can get started on reaping their incredible benefits:

-- Dark leafy greens: Some of the most plentiful foods in nature are dark green leaves, which is why this is largely what the diet of early humans consisted of.
+- Dark greens: Some of the most bountiful foods found in nature are dark leafy greens, which is why this is largely what the diet of early humans consisted of.
 Given the large role dark leafy greens have always had in our diet, it should be no surprise that these vegetables contain most of the nutrients humans need to stay healthy.
-Greens like spinach and kale provide powerful nutrients that can protect the body from toxins, sun exposure, diabetes, and cancer.
+Greens like spinach and kale provide powerful nutrients that can protect the body from toxins, diabetes, sun exposure, and even cancer.
 Always keep some pre-washed greens in your refrigerator to add to soups, casseroles, stir-fries, and salads, of course.

 - Olive oil: This is another great way to reduce your saturated fat consumption.
 Instead of using butter, use olive oil.
 Why is olive oil a healthier option?
 It is an anti-inflammatory, anti-oxidant, and rich in omega-3 and omega-6 fatty acids.
 Additionally, it has been known to protect against strokes, high blood pressure, and Alzheimer’s disease.
 You can do more than just cook with olive oil; you can also make your own dressings and marinades with it.